 Laser surgery is performed in our office while you are awake and comfortable.
 The laser is used to seal the leaking vessels beneath the retina.
 The laser treatment usually takes less than 15 minutes to complete, and you can go home immediately following surgery.
 Arrangements for transportation should be made in advance since you may not be able to drive right away.

-Laser surgery was the only treatment for wet AMD from the early 1970’s until the early 2000’s.
-Although it decreased the risk of severe central vision loss, most patients couldn’t be effectively treated since it could only be performed for those with well-defined choroidal neovascularization outside the macular center.
+Laser surgery was the only treatment for wet AMD from the early 1970s until the early 2000s.
+Although it decreased the risk of severe central vision loss, most patients couldn’t be effectively treated since it could only be performed for those with well-defined macular neovascularization outside the macular center.
 Since the vast majority of patients have poorly-defined neovascularization beneath the macular center, most either could not be treated or eventually lost central vision from recurrent central macular bleeding.
-Since the early to mid-2000’s, photodynamic therapy and anti-VEGF agents have virtually replaced laser surgery for treating wet AMD.
+Since the early to mid-2000s, photodynamic therapy and anti-VEGF agents have virtually replaced laser surgery for treating wet AMD.

 Implantable Miniature Telescope (IMT).

 The Implantable Miniature Telescope (IMT), a pea-sized lens inserted into the eye during a cataract-like operation, was approved for use in patients in 2010.
 Acting like a telescope, this device enlarges images by about 2 to 3 times, making it easier for those who have already permanently lost central vision to recognize images at distance.
 One-year efficacy data from a prospective, multicenter trial showed patients had a mean improvement of over 3 lines of vision at both distance and near and three-quarters went from severe to moderate vision impairment.
 The main complication was clouding of the cornea, with 4% of patients requiring corneal transplant surgery.
 Persons eligible to receive the telescope need to be over 65 years of age without prior cataract surgery and stable severe to profound vision impairment (best-corrected distance visual acuity 20/160 to 20/800) due to end-stage AMD.
 Preoperatively patients need to go through the CentraSight Treatment Program to ensure that they are good candidates for this surgery.
-Click here for an NBC Nightly News feature on the IMT.
+On July 6, 2017, Bennett & Bloom performed the first IMT surgery in our multi-state region.

 What happens if I lose my reading vision?